cogsandsquigs/papermc-docker/README.md

 # papermc

-A container for running a papermc Minecraft server
+A container for running a PaperMC Minecraft server

 ## Files